noeliaof/SEI/README.md

   - Three relevant notions of standardised indices,
   - Functions to visualise the calculated standardised indices.

-The functionality and usage of the SEI package is discussed in detail in the corresponding [vignette](https://eartharxiv.org/repository/view/6290/).
+The functionality and usage of the SEI package is discussed in detail in the corresponding [vignette](https://journal.r-project.org/articles/RJ-2024-038/), which has been published in the R Journal.
 The vignette also lists several possible extensions that could be implemented.
 Additional comments, suggestions, and input are more than welcome - please feel free to create an issue or get in touch with the authors.

 ## Installation